-By Josh Fisher, Manager of Legislative Information Services
+By Josh Fisher, Esq., Manager of State Issues

 Not according to Nancy Leppink, the Acting Administrator of the U.S. Labor Department’s Wage and Hour Division, who has taken to the official blog of the U.S. Department of Labor to respond to criticism of a ruling she issued this summer.
 The ruling issued by Ms. Leppink has faced disapproval from both the public and private sector because it disturbed decades of previous interpretations of the Davis-Bacon Act and a resolution may be years away.
 Since its passage 80 years ago, and as its plain language puts forward, the Davis-Bacon Act has been understood to require contractors on public works construction projects funded by the federal government or the District of Columbia to pay their workers a “prevailing wage.”